ZPGuiGroupWhu/sude/README.md

 > **Python**

-The Python code of scML is in the 'scml_py' file, where the 'scml' function provides numerous hyperparameters for user configuration as follows
+Python code of scML is in the 'scml_py' file, where the 'scml' function provides multiple hyperparameters for user configuration as follows
 ```python
 def scml(
     X,